 I am a philosopher who specializes in the philosophy of mathematics, philosophy of artificial intelligence, logic, epistemology, complexity and philosophy of science.
-I am currently working at the RWTH University in Aachen, German.
-I am the caretaker for Professor Gabriele Gramelsberger’s Chair for Theory of Science and Technology.
+I am currently working as a Guest Professor at the RWTH University in Aachen, German, taking care of Professor Gabriele Gramelsberger’s Chair for Theory of Science and Technology.

 For the academic year 2021-2022, I was a Senior Research Fellow in the Käte Hamburger Kolleg (KHK) “Cultures of Research” at the RWTH University.
 My research project was called “Cognitive complexity and enculturated artificial intelligence” and it combines studies on computational complexity with research on the development of human cognitive capacities, with the aim of pursuing the feasibility of building artificial agents with human-like intelligence.